hearbenchmark/hear-eval-kit/README.md

 scoring functions used for these task specific evalutions can be found in the `task_metadata.json` inside every task directory.

-1) Train the shallow model and generate the test set predictions for each task
+1) Train the shallow model and generate the test set predictions for all tasks or one task:
 ```
 python3 -m heareval.predictions.runner hearbaseline --model ./naive_baseline.pt \
     [--embeddings-dir embeddings]
+    [--task task]
     [--gpus INT]
 ```

-2) Evaluate the generated predictions for the test set
+2) Evaluate the generated predictions for the test set for one or all modules and for one or all tasks:
 ```
 python3 -m heareval.evaluation.runner \
+    [module]
     [--embeddings-dir embeddings]
+    [--task task]
 ```

 By default, both the steps above assume a folder named `embeddings`,